-A BMA investigation has discovered a rise in the number of adult mental health patients placed in out-of-area beds.
+A BMA investigation – and winner of the Medical Journalists’ Association Mental Health Story of the Year 2018 award – has discovered a rise in the number of adult mental health patients placed in out-of-area beds.
 Keith Cooper examines the impact on patients, their families and the doctors who care for them

 GRIEVING: Gerald Knight and Julie Nancarrow’s son, David Knight, took his own life while on leave from an out-of-area placement